622015 Lecture with integrated practical parts in Contemporary History: India in Cinema and History

 Block

-The aim of the course, 'India in Cinema and History' is to introduce students to the fascinating cinematic and related twists and turns of Indian Cinema's 100 year long journey, while simultaneously allowing time to reflect on much that Indian Cinema, this 'aparatus with huge cultural import' tells us about the society, and the wider world, within which it is coming into being.
-It is to be hoped that the course would spark a new, or in some cases deeper interest among students not only in the rapidly growing field of film and media studies with regard to Bollywood and Indian Cinema, but equally in many other aspects of the cultural history of modern India seen as elements in broader historical processes associated with the Making of Modern South Asia.
+The aim of the course, 'India in Cinema and History' is to introduce students, to the fascinating cinematic and related twists and turns of Indian Cinema's 100 year long journey, while simultaneously allowing time to reflect on much that Indian Cinema, this 'aparatus with huge cultural import' tells us about the society, and the wider world, within which it is coming into being.
+It is to be hoped that the course will spark a new, or in some cases deeper interest among students not only in the rapidly growing field of film and media studies with regard to Bollywood and Indian Cinema, but equally in many other aspects of the cultural history of modern India seen as elements in broader historical processes associated with the Making of Modern South Asia.

 Already by the late-1930's India had become the third largest film producing country in the world, by the beginning of the '70's, the largest.
 By the 1980's the output had risen to about 900 films a year, with about 15 million daily viewers in the 11, 000 cinema halls across the country, and so it went as the world entered the new millennium.

 The course 'Indian in Cinema and History' will proceed by tracing as clearly as possible the constant interplay between the significant contours of India's economic, social and political history, 1857-2013, and Indian Cinema's 100 year long journey, 1913-2013.
 While steering clear of reductionism and overdetermination and remaining sensitive to the relative autonomy of spheres, the effort will be to trace in as nuanced a manner as possible the ways in which India's twentieth and early twenty-first century history informed the making of Indian films, particularly popular films, as also the ways in which this world of films impacted and influenced the making of Modern India/South Asia.
-The course, while drawing hugely on the experience of Bombay Cinema, will aim nonetheless, at introducing students to the rich histories of regional cinema in India by looking at Tamil, Malayalam and Bengali Cinema for instance, while also making forays into the stories of alternative cinema and documentary film-making in India.
+The course, while drawing hugely on the experience of Bombay Cinema, will aim nonetheless, at introducing students to the rich histories of regional cinema in India by looking at Tamil, Malayalam and Bengali Cinema for instance, while also making forays into the stories of alternative cinema and documentary film-making in India

 The teaching method will rely largely on a series of lectures on the subject at hand.
 The lectures will be interspersed with showing carefully selected film clips, a collective reading of a few relevant commentaries perhaps the screening of a couple of full length feature films and documentaries and as much discussion as possible.